RiskoZoSlovenska/krunner-translator-ng/README.md

 *en hola* → *es-en hola* \
 *fr house* → *en-fr house*

 Thanks for your feedback and kudos!
-If you like the runner, please vote for it [here](http://kde-apps.org/content/show.php?content=156498).
+If you like the runner, please go say thanks to [the upstream](https://github.com/naraesk/krunner-translator).